JovinPJ/NYNews/README.md

 ## To Test the Application :

-There is a Gradle Task available named 'jacoco'.
-We need to run that task to test the application, it also shows the total test coverage after successfully completing the Gradle task in the file '/jacoco/'.
+There is a Gradle Task available named `testDebugUnitTestCoverageVerify`.
+We need to run that task using the command `./gradlew testDebugUnitTestCoverageVerify`, It will show the total test coverage percentage in the build console, after task successfully completed, like this `Test coverage: 50%`.
+The test details also can be found in browser by opening these html files :

+ - build/reports/tests/testDebugUnitTest/index.html
+ - build/reports/jacoco/testDebugUnitTestCoverage/html/index.html

 To run the Gradle task we can better use Android Studio Terminal.